Healthcare Decisioning: The Role of RWD and RWE

 While there is still much work to be done, the pharmaceutical industry and the FDA are moving in the right direction by considering and currently leveraging RWD in several arenas, with the ultimate hope of moving towards the use of RWE in clinical trials.
 As the FDA continues to build out its framework and develop its policy and research paradigms along these lines, when coupled with pharmaceutical companies progressing their own RWD analytic capabilities, we can expect to see RWD and RWE playing an increasingly important role in healthcare decisions.

-Reach out to Sharon Mowen to discuss how to leverage RWD and RWE in your healthcare programming.
+Reach out to our team to discuss leveraging RWD and RWE in your healthcare programming.